Holly's Tacky Christmas Lights

 with your submissions of new displays and information.

-If you see other local displays you would recommend,
+If you see comparable local displays you would recommend,

 HOLLY Answers a Few Basic Questions